 Complete all of the required fields in the application form on ProposalCentral (project title, estimated budget, applicant's name, institution, contact information, other key personnel, etc.).
-The ROI strongly encourages PIs to set up an ORCiD profile and link it to their application.
-The ROI accepts electronic signatures through ProposalCentral.
-The e-signatures of the applicant and an authorized institutional official are required.
+ROI strongly encourages PIs to set up an ORCiD profile and link it to their application.
+Electronic signatures must be submitted through ProposalCentral.
+The e-signatures of the applicant and an authorized institutional official are required on all LOIs.
 Residents and fellows applying for an award must list a Faculty Mentor under Other Key Personnel, and the Faculty Mentor's e-signature is also required.